anupgp/Heart-Failure-Prediction/README.md

+# Data Science Team 2

-# Heart Disease Prediction Model
+# 🫀 Heart Disease Prediction Model
 This project uses a combined heart disease dataset to develop a predictive model for diagnosing the presence of heart disease based on clinical features.
 A Random Forest Classifier is trained and evaluated for performance using accuracy, precision, recall, F1, Confustion Matric.
 The results are further illustrated with data visualizations and analysis, supporting explainability and clinical insight.

-## Purpose & Overview
+## ✅ Purpose & Overview
 The objective of this project is to:
--Develop a machine learning model for predicting heart disease.
+- Develop a machine learning model for predicting heart disease.
--Identify the most significant predictors contributing to heart disease.
+- Identify significant predictors contributing to heart disease.
--Provide intuitive visualizations through tools like Plotly Dash to support model interpretability for both technical and non-technical audiences.
+- Provide intuitive visualizations through tools like Plotly Dash to support model interpretability for both technical and non-technical audiences.

-A cleaned dataset combining five heart-related datasets serves as the input, and logistic regression was chosen for its simplicity, interpretability, and robustness in binary classification tasks.
+A cleaned dataset combining five heart-related datasets serves as the input, and Random Forest Plot regression was chosen for data modeling.

 ## Dataset Overview
 The final dataset contains 918 unique patient records drawn from five publicly available sources: